 Regular implants offer significant benefits.
 For starters, there is a decent amount of research on traditional dental implants that details their longevity and permanence.
 Mini dental implants have far less research supporting how long they will last on average, and most dental offices state that they may only last a few years.

 Traditional dental implants also offer a more secure attachment without pressure issues.
-If you need an entire row of teeth replaced, the best option is the all-on-4 dental implants procedure, which we specialize in.
+If you need an entire row of teeth replaced, the best option is the 4-on-1 full arch dental implants procedure, which we specialize in.

 Yes, mini implants’ failure rate is much higher than traditional implants.
 One such study showed that mini dental implants can have a failure rate as high as 10%, which is significantly higher than the failure rate for traditional dental implants.
 Another study showed that 8% of mini dental implants will fail within the first 3.5 years of placement.